About the Bamburgh Research Project

-The BRP was set up in 1996 to investigate the history of this fascinating castle and its environs from prehistory to the present day, and we aim, through our work, to bring that past to life for everyone.
+The Bamburgh Research Project (BRP) is an independent, non-profit archaeological project investigating Bamburgh Castle in Northumberland, one of the most important archaeological sites currently under excavation in northern England.
+Since 1996 we have been working to uncover the history of this fascinating castle and its environs, from prehistory to the present day.
+We aim, through our work, to bring the past to life for everyone.

 Our Research Focus

 Bamburgh Castle: St Oswald’s Gate

 Our current area of excavation is St Oswald’s Gate and the outworks beyond.
 The gate and outworks connect Bamburgh the fortress to Bamburgh Village, and to the wider landscape and seascape beyond.
 The low lying natural cleft in the bedrock was the entrance to the site from prehistory and has some of the least altered medieval structures available to be investigated today.
 Our current excavation is exploring a medieval tower with a reputed well at its base, which could possibly date to the early medieval period.

 In early 2023 the BRP were awarded funding from the Castle Studies Trust to expand our exploration of the outworks.
 We will undertaking non-invasive exploration of the area to provide greater contextualisation to our current excavation through geophysical survey and a new masonry survey, including the creation of a 3D model using photogrammetry.

 The West Ward gives us a glimpse into the industrial heart of the Anglo Saxon fortress.
 The stratigraphy is complex and deep with multiple phases of buildings and industry of all kinds, from high status metalworking, to blacksmithing, and even making mortar for stone buildings.
 There are cobbled paths and metalled walkways leading to a possible smithy and grand timber halls that span the width of the trenches.
 This is archaeology to challenge and delight in equal measure.